 Spain is located in southwestern Europe, where sun-drenched coastlines, historic cities and diverse landscapes create a country bursting with flavour, spirit and cultural depth.
 The capital, Madrid, for example, blends grand boulevards and royal palaces with tapas bars, flamenco rhythms and a round-the-clock energy.
 Spain makes a vibrant base for those working remotely, with downtime from work spent strolling seaside promenades, exploring Moorish palaces, sipping cafe con leche in green plazas or catching sunset over the Alhambra.
-From the beaches of Costa Brava to the hills of Andalusia and the buzz of Barcelona, Spain offers colour, charm and inspiration in every direction.
+From the beaches of Costa Brava to the hills of Andalusia and the buzz of Barcelona, Spain offers charm and inspiration in every direction.

 Spain Tip: Lunch is the biggest meal of the day.
 Look out for menu del dia deals, offering two or three courses plus a drink for a great price.